oconnor663/cpp_rust_talk/readme.txt

             - before Rust didn't like our function without annotations.
 But here, Rust is fine with the function, and it doesn't like the caller.
+            - note that Rust doesn't care at all about the *body* of the function. we can make the whole thing a no-op, and it doesn't change the compiler error.
         - Herb Sutter shared_ptr bug
     - remember that there are basically just big ideas, and the rest follows